Whoaa512/starred/README.md

 ## C++

 - [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 📋 Cut, copy, and paste anything, anywhere, all from the terminal.
-- [socketsupply/socket](https://github.com/socketsupply/socket) - Create native apps on mobile and desktop for any OS using HTML, CSS, and JavaScript — absolutely no Electron, Node, Rust, Cordova, React Native, etc. required.
+- [socketsupply/socket](https://github.com/socketsupply/socket) - A Cross-Platform, Native Runtime for Desktop and Mobile Apps — Create apps using HTML, CSS, and JavaScript.
+Written from the ground up to be small and maintainable.
 - [exaloop/codon](https://github.com/exaloop/codon) - A high-performance, zero-overhead, extensible Python compiler using LLVM
 - [WasmEdge/WasmEdge](https://github.com/WasmEdge/WasmEdge) - WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.
 It powers serverless apps, embedded functions, microservices, sm
 - [dllu/nectar](https://github.com/dllu/nectar) - Tools to capture images with Alkeria Necta line scan camera